goethe-tcs/tcs.uni-frankfurt.de/content/positions.md

 - Professional level of English in both speaking and writing.
 (German is not necessary.)

 **Apply.**
-Please compile your application and e-mail it to [tcs-applications@dlist.uni-frankfurt.de](mailto:tcs-applications@dlist.uni-frankfurt.de).
-Your application should include **as a single PDF file**:
+Please compile your application and e-mail it to [tcs-applications@dlist.uni-frankfurt.de](mailto:tcs-applications@dlist.uni-frankfurt.de) as follows:

+- Your email should use the subject "Application PhD October 2024"
-- A cover letter, indicating why you are interested in this particular position and what you can contribute in terms of your skills and interests.
-(This can be a short text and should be as concrete as possible.)
+- Your email text should be an informal cover letter, indicating why you are interested in this particular position and what skills you can contribute to the research topics listed above.
+(This should be a short text and as concrete as possible.)

-- The names and contact details of one or two references.
+Please also include as **PDF files**:

 - Your curriculum vitae.
 - Your transcripts of grades (both Bachelor and Master).

-Please also include as separate PDF files:

 - Your Bachelor thesis (if available)
 - Your Master thesis or a draft (if available)

-We will start reviewing applications on **Feb 1st, 2024** until the position is filled.
-Interviews will be held via video call in early Febuary. -->
+We will start reviewing applications on **June 17th, 2024** until the position is filled.
+Interviews will be held via video call.

 <!--
 ## Fully-funded PhD position (3 years) in ADYN research unit